-Public protection is required when the public sidewalk/walkway is within one-half the horizontal distance from the highest working point, regardless of the height of the building.
+Public protection is required when the public sidewalk/walkway including but not limited to courtyards, plazas, rooftop decks, balconies, backyards, side yards, playgrounds etc. is within one-half the horizontal distance from the highest working point, regardless of the height of the building.